 Silver Sovereign

 We often get asked about the silver Sovereign.
-Customers often believe they possess such a coin, or enquire about purchasing one, but in truth there is no such thing as a silver Sovereign, or at the very least not one issued by the UK.
+Customers often believe they possess such a coin, or enquire about purchasing one, but until 2024 there was no such thing as a silver Sovereign, or at the very least not one issued by the UK.

 Bar a few occasional interruptions from wars, gold Sovereigns have continued to be minted since that time to this day.
 Nowadays however it is struck by The Royal Mint purely as an investment bullion coin, and not for circulation.